 Capital Gains Tax (CGT) applies when you sell an asset for more than you paid for it.
-With the annual exempt amount now just £3,000, more people than ever are caught by CGT.
-Here’s how it works and how to minimise it.
+With the annual exempt amount now just £3,000, more people than ever are caught by CGT — even those with modest investment portfolios or a second property.
+Unlike Income Tax, CGT only applies when you actually sell or dispose of an asset, not while you hold it.

 CGT Rates (2026/27)